Porsche SE faces more legal risks from botched VW takeover

-FRANKFURT Porsche SE (PSHG_p.DE) has warned shareholders it could be forced to return "economic benefits" from a failed takeover of Volkswagen AG (VOWG_p.DE) if former board members are convicted, the company's quarterly report said.
+FRANKFURT Nov 14 Porsche SE has warned shareholders it could be forced to return "economic benefits" from a failed takeover of Volkswagen AG if former board members are convicted, the company's quarterly report said.

 In 2008, Porsche SE attempted to gain a 75 percent stake in rival Volkswagen by accumulating shares in stages, including through the use of derivatives.